mqless/mqless.github.io/_docs/part-4.md

 ## Query Actor

-The query actor implementation is the same as the previous implementation of the device group, except the list of the devices comes from the message and not from state.
+The query actor implementation is the same as the previous implementation of the device group, except the list of the devices comes from the message and not from the state.

 ```javascript
 const {post} = require('axios')